-The son of Arthur Thomas and Isabel Charlotte Eliza (née Willan) Keen, Arthur Willan Keen attended Rugby School before commencing an engineering degree at Trinity College, Cambridge in 1913.
+The son of Arthur Thomas and Isabel Charlotte Eliza (née Willan) Keen, Arthur Willan Keen was schooled at Aldro, Dunchurch Hall and Rugby before commencing an engineering degree at Trinity College, Cambridge in 1913.
 His degree unfinished, Keen joined the Army Service Corp (Mechanical Transport) in 1915, as a 2nd Lieutenant.

 In November 1915 he joined the Royal Flying Corps and attended the School of Instruction, Reading, Berkshire.
 Basic flying training followed at Catterick, Yorkshire where Keen achieved his Royal Aero Club Aviator's Certificate 2298 on 17 January 1916, flying a Maurice Farman biplane.

 August 1916 saw Keen join his first operational unit, 70 Squadron.
 Operating the Sopwith 1½ Strutter, the squadron had already begun deploying in July, by individual Flights, to Fienvillers, France, in support of the Somme offensives.
 On 28 August Keen scored both his, and 70 Squadron's, first aerial combat victory.
-At the end of October 1916 Keen was briefly posted to 45 Squadron, as an acting Flight Commander, to assist the newly-arrived squadron in gearing up for war.
-45 Squadron, also operating the Sopwith 1½ Strutter, was co-located with 70 Squadron at Fienvillers.
+At the end of October 1916 Keen was briefly posted to No.45 Squadron, as a temporary Captain and Flight Commander, to assist the newly-arrived squadron in gearing up for war.
+No. 45 Squadron, also operating the Sopwith 1½ Strutter, was co-located with 70 Squadron at Fienvillers.

 In early December 1916 Keen returned to Home Establishment, this time serving as a flying instructor with training units at Ternhill, Shropshire and Harlaxton, Lincolnshire.

 Another Home Establishment tour followed in November 1917, with a posting to HQ Eastern Training Brigade.
-Keen was then promoted to Major in April 1918 and given command of a flying training squadron at the Central Flying School, Upavon, Wiltshire.
+Keen was then promoted to Major in April 1918 to command a flying training squadron at the Central Flying School, Upavon, Wiltshire.

 It wasn't long before Keen returned to 40 Squadron again, in June 1918, this time as Squadron Commander, following the combat death of previous incumbent Major Roderic S. Dallas.
-40 Squadron now operated the RAF SE5a and Keen added 2 further victories to his tally.
-An unfortunate flying accident at Bruay on 15 August 1918 resulted in concussion and burns, and Keen sadly succumbed to those injuries in hospital on 2 September, a little over 2 months before the Armistice.
+No.40 Squadron now operated the RAF SE5a; with this aircraft Keen added 2 further victories to his tally.
+An unfortunate flying accident at Bruay on 15 August 1918 resulted in concussion and burns, and Keen sadly succumbed to those injuries in hospital on 2 September, 70 days before the Armistice.

-Listed as Arthur William Keen in some secondary sources.
-Some sources also incorrectly date Keen's death as 12 September 1918
+Incorrectly listed as Arthur William Keen in some secondary sources.
+Some sources also incorrectly date Keen's death as 12 September 1918.

 Great Britain, Royal Aero Club Aviators' Certificates, 1910-1950